Title: On the Verge (Prelude to an Admission of Love)

 Relief surges through him but it’s short-lived when Scully moans again.
 Her lips are chapped and cracked, her breath halting.

-He’s reluctant to bare her skin to the frigid interior of the cab but understands that her wet clothes need to come off.
+He’s reluctant to bare her skin to the frigid interior of the cab but understands that her wet clothing needs to come off.

 “I’ll do this as quickly as I can,” he promises, abandoning the radio and reaching for the zipper on her coat.